bacalhau-project/bacalhau/docs/examples/data-engineering/image-processing/index.md

 ## Submit the workload

-To submit a workload to Bacalhau you can use the `bacalhau docker run` command.
+To submit a workload to Bacalhau, we will use the `bacalhau docker run` command.

 ```bash